Understanding Military Active Duty

 Length of Active Duty

 For soldiers on active duty, service terms typically last between two and six years, depending on the unit and its mission.
-Soldiers are eligible for a two weeks of leave after six months of deployment.
+Soldiers are eligible for two weeks of leave after six months of deployment.

 This varies depending on the branch of the service; for instance, in the Marines, the most common enlistment contracts include four or five years of active duty service.
 In the Air Force, most airmen enlist for a total of eight years of active duty.